 The bulldog choke submission is a pro-catch headlock performed from several positions.
 Although, the grappler should establish strict control over his opponent before seeking the choke submission.

-Furthermore, you can set up the bulldog submission from various positions in jiu-jitsu and other grappling martial arts, including the turtle, back control, and so on.
-The following are some excellent bulldog choke setups that you should know.
+Furthermore, you can set up the bulldog submission from various positions in jiu-jitsu and other grappling martial arts, including the turtle, back control, etc. The following are some excellent bulldog choke setups that you should know.

 Bulldog Choke from Bottom Side Control